qwaneu/qwaneu.github.io/_drafts/tdd-think-about-design-in-test.md

 ![Think about design in test](/attachments/blogposts/2021/tdd/Think-about-design.png) {: class="post-image" }

+> Writing a test is an act of design

 ## Early, fast feedback

 By expressing your design decisions precisely in code, your test will already